-- (A) Chilled: product maintained at not less than $-1.5^{\circ}C$ or more than $+7^{\circ}C$ at any time following the post-slaughter chilling process. - (B) Frozen: product maintained at not exceeding $-12^{\circ}C$ at any time after freezing. - (C) Deep-frozen: product maintained at not exceeding $-18^{\circ C}$ at any time after freezing.
+- (A) Chilled: product maintained at not less than $-1.5^{\circ}$ C or more than $+7^{\circ}$ C at any time following the post-slaughter chilling process. - (B) Frozen: product maintained at not exceeding -12°C at any time after freezing. - (C) Deep-frozen: product maintained at not exceeding $-18^{\circ}$ C at any time after freezing.

-4.2 PROVISIONS CONCERNING CONDITION OF THE MEAT
+0.4.2 PROVISIONS CONCERNING CONDITION OF THE MEAT

-- (A) Carcasses/cuts must be: - 1.
+- (A) Carcases/cuts must be: - 1.
 Intact, taking into account the presentation. - 2.
 Free from visible blood clots, or bone dust. - 3.
-Free from any visible foreign matter (e.g. dirt, wood, metal particles 1). - 4.
+Free from any visible foreign matter (e.g. dirt, wood, metal particles ). - 4.
 Free of offensive odours. - 5.
 Free of obtrusive bloodstains. - 6.
 Free of unspecified protruding or broken bones. - 7.
-Free of contusions.
-2
+Free of contusions. - 8.
+Free from freezerburn. - (B) Cutting, trimming, and boning of cuts shall be accomplished with sufficient care to maintain cut integrity and identity, and avoid scores in the lean.
+Ragged edges shall be removed close to the lean surfaces.
+Except for cuts that are separated through natural seams, all cross-sectional surfaces shall form approximate right angles with the skin surface.
+Minimal amounts of lean, fat, or bone shall be included on a cut from an adjacent cut.
+For boneless cuts, all bones, cartilage, and surface lymph glands shall be removed.